This is Part VI – Responsiveness to the changing Environment of a revised six-part series on the internal audit value chain (IAVC).

 - Financial management and governance

 - Responsiveness to create, capture, and sustain value while adapting to the changing business environment.

 This part six installment addresses responsiveness.
 Responsiveness and adaptability require agility, excellent communication, and collaboration between the modern internal audit department and functional managers.
 To help the organization accomplish strategic goals by auditing what matters, internal audit must collaborate with management teams—striking a balance between audit vs. advisory responsibilities to maintain objectivity and independence.

 The ongoing process to measure and analyze the ever-changing business environment, learn during strategy formulation, and enhance capabilities as part of strategy execution requires agility.
-The inability to (1) identify and mitigate risks (including emerging risks and threats) that could impact strategy, (2) no follow-up actions to validate satisfactory resolution of critical findings, (3) not addressing compliance issues, customers, or client’s complaints timely and effectively, may result in considerable financial losses and reputational damages for any organization or government institution.
+The inability to (1) identify and mitigate risks (including emerging risks and threats), and opportunities that could impact strategy, (2) no follow-up actions to validate satisfactory resolution of critical findings, (3) not addressing compliance issues, customers, or client’s complaints timely and effectively, may result in considerable financial losses and reputational damages for any organization or government institution.
 These are a few examples of a lack of responsiveness.

 To be considered a trusted advisor, management, the Board of Directors (BoD), committees and stakeholders must believe internal audit creates sustainable value.
 For this to happen, internal audit must show adequate capabilities and always demonstrate integrity, competence, and due professional care.
 Accomplishing these is not easy.
 To magnify some of the challenges internal audit encounters, think about the answers to these questions as it relates to your organization.
 The solutions will evolve as your business environment changes.

 - What are the challenges encountered by the business operations supported by your internal audit team?